-No. The lower minimum scan angle would not result in the KMBX WSR-88D main beam impinging on the ground or structures within 3 miles of the WSR-88D site.
-The proposed action would slightly increase RF exposure levels in the vicinity of the KMBX WSR-88D.
-As described in the answer to question 1 above, RF emissions from the WSR-88D operating at a minimum scan angle of +0.3 deg would conform to ANSI/IEEE, FCC, and OSHA safety standards at all ground locations and structures in the vicinity of the WSR-88D.
+No. The proposed action would slightly increase RF exposure levels in the vicinity of the KPDT WSR-88D.
+As described in the answer to question 1 above, RF emissions from the WSR-88D operating at a minimum scan angle of +0.2 deg would conform to safety standards established by the ANSI/IEEE, FCC, and OSHA at all ground locations and structures in the vicinity of the KPDT WSR-88D.
 RF emissions from the WSR-88D would also comply with RF exposure standards for implantable medical devices established by the FCC and the Association for Advancement of Medical Instrumentation and would not interfere with operation of those devices.